 You can act on selected nodes together.
-Right-click on the network background and select Delete to remove the nodes, then press Ctrl+Z to undo.
+Right-click on the network background and select Delete to remove the nodes, then press Ctrl+z to undo (Command+z on macOS).
 You can also undo via the Edit menu.

 To un-select all, click on the background, leaving only the current node.